 Sabbatical leave is granted only to regular faculty of professorial rank, and such officers of the University as the President may nominate.
 It is granted in recognition of notable service through teaching and scholarly contributions and as aid and inspiration to further achievement in these areas.
-Tenured faculty are eligible for sabbatical leave under the terms of the policy which became effective in July 2008.
-Tenure-track faculty may be awarded junior faculty sabbaticals (see below).
+Tenured faculty are eligible for sabbatical leave under the terms of the policy which became effective in July 2008, as revised in 2022.
+Tenure-track faculty may be awarded junior faculty sabbaticals (see below) and faculty recently promoted and tenured at Brown may be awarded post-tenure sabbaticals.

 As established by the Corporation, sabbatical leave is "intended to provide teachers with opportunities for scholarly development and contacts which shall contribute to their professional effectiveness and to the value of their later services to Brown University.
 It is not intended that such leave shall be used primarily for purposes of rest and recuperation."
 Sabbaticals are viewed as an investment in the faculty member's future professional contributions to the University.
-Accordingly, a sabbatical may not be taken during the year prior to a faculty member's retirement or resignation.
-Faculty members who do leave the employment of the University immediately after a sabbatical may be required to reimburse the University for compensation (salary and benefits) received during the leave.
+Accordingly, a sabbatical ordinarily may not be taken during the year prior to a faculty member's retirement or resignation.
+Faculty members who do leave the employment of the University within a year after a paid leave may be required to reimburse the University for compensation (salary and benefits) received during the leave.

-Under the 2008 sabbatical policy applying to tenured faculty, a faculty member is eligible to request a sabbatical leave of absence for one semester at seventy-five percent of the usual semester salary following six semesters in residence.
-If that leave is not taken, the faculty member may instead continue teaching for an additional six semesters (twelve semesters total), after which time the sabbatical leave may be for either an entire academic year (two semesters) at three-quarters of the academic year salary, or for only one semester at full salary.
+Under the sabbatical policy applying to tenured faculty, a faculty member is eligible to request a sabbatical leave of absence for one semester at full salary following six semesters in residence.
+In the case where a faculty member receives a prestigious external fellowship, they may also request a one-semester unpaid leave of absence, normally in the same academic year as the sabbatical.